CJAndrew84/REST.wise_Scripting/20260505-ProjectWiseDataGovernance/Article.md

 - Using Excel to drive setup?
 - Doing anything around comparison or validation?

-Genuinely interested—especially where this starts to scale.
+Genuinely interested, especially where this starts to scale.